 Legal Framework and Tenant Protections

 Various laws provide tenants with specific rights during major repairs.
 Federal, state, and local regulations outline these rights, helping landlords fulfill their obligations.
 For instance, tenants might be entitled to temporary housing if repairs render the unit uninhabitable.
-Rent adjustments could also apply if repair activities disrupt normal living conditions.
-According to state laws, landlords may bear some or all relocation costs.

 These protections shield tenants from unjust treatment, ensuring their living conditions meet legal standards even during significant repair works.